dvho/magic8ball/README.md

 _________________________

 #### Motivation
 Developed in the 1950s and manufactured by Mattel, this renowned toy has stood the test of time spanning almost 4 generations.
-Predating Eisenhower's Interstate Highway System when most children's toys were made of wood and barn paint, Magic 8 Ball continues to thrive in the era of the Nintendo Switch.
+Predating Eisenhower's Interstate Highway System when most children's toys were made of wood and barn paint, _Magic 8 Ball_ continues to thrive in the era of the _Nintendo Switch_.
 I decided that this iconic keystone of American childhood deserves to be immortalized in the universality of JavaScript with an accurate emulation.
 _________________________

 #### Notes